135aA4778/135aA4778/README.md

 - 🔭 I’m currently working on Matrix game
 -
-- 💬 Ask me about flutter framework
+- 💬 Ask me about flutter framework or c#
 -
 - 📫 How to reach me: dalmnbas@gmail.com
 <!--